PeterDrake/cs369/assignments/neural_network.md

 Note that `test_learns_xor_2_2_1` will occasionally fail (because the network gets caught in a local minimum) even if you've done everything correctly.
 If that happens, run it again.
 If it consistently fails, something is wrong.

 # Hints
 You will probably spend a lot of time debugging this one.
-You may find it useful to write `__str__` methods.
-I've provided one for `Synapse`, but not for `Neuron`.
+You may find it useful to write `__repr__` methods.
+I've provided one for `Neuron`, but not for `Network`.
 You may also find it helpful to write additional unit tests (in a separate test file -- don't modify the existing one) that test whatever behavior isn't working.

 # Optional Challenge Problems
 Print out (or better yet plot) the mean squared error (between the predictions and the targets) over the course of training.